 I’m going to tell you my experience of weight gain side effects while on Mirena.
 Since there are few things more frustrating than working hard to lose weight and not getting results, I’m hoping this helps you.

-How to Battle Mirena Side Effects
+How To Battle Mirena Side Effects

-So those are my suggestions, now let's get into what my personal experience was like and how I came to the conclusion to remove my IUD.
+Now, let's get into what my personal experience was like and how I came to the conclusion to remove my IUD.

 IUD Side Effects